-Steve Lillebuen, award-winning author of The Devil’s Cinema, has written for the Guardian, The Globe and Mail, The Sydney Morning Herald and The Age, where he covers crime, justice and legal affairs.
+Steve Lillebuen (LILL-ah-BEW-en), award-winning author of The Devil’s Cinema, has written for the Guardian, The Globe and Mail, The Sydney Morning Herald and The Age, where he covers crime, justice and legal affairs.

 He’s interviewed criminals, heads of government, celebrated actors and disgraced officials, and covered elections, sporting scandals, environmental disasters, and many high-profile court cases.

-Born in Edmonton and raised on an acreage on the Canadian prairie, Lillebuen (pronunciation: LILL-ah-BEW-en) studied film and television production and later earned a bachelor of arts degree from the University of Alberta in literature and media studies before moving to Australia.
+Born in Edmonton, Alberta and raised on an acreage on the Canadian prairie, Lillebuen studied film and television production and later earned a bachelor of arts degree from the University of Alberta in literature and media studies before moving to Australia.

 He’s been a contributing writer for Good Weekend, Maclean’s, CNN.com, the National Post, and many other publications.
 He spent nearly five years at Australian Associated Press as a reporter and chief of staff, and has past experience as a reporter for The Canadian Press, a staff writer for the Edmonton Journal, and as a co-founding editor of Metro in Alberta.
 He’s also been a commentator on crime and justice issues for well-known media outlets, including Dateline NBC and Investigation Discovery.

 Lillebuen is currently working on his next book while completing a Ph.D. in journalism at Monash University.
 His research is focused on disaster coverage, trauma studies and policing.